-Palestinian women represent an example of male repression as a result of the 1948 catastrophe and the successive wars and massacres carried out against their people.
-They were displaced from their homeland and lived in humiliation and poverty in the Palestinian refugee camps in Lebanon and the Diaspora.
-They suffered from corruption and discrimination of the state institutions which dealt with them as refugees; the repression and exploitation of the male leadership in the Palestinian camps, and were exposed to sexual abuse and extortion, which resulted in their social deviation.
-Consequently, Palestinian women writers in exile resorted to break the taboo by exposing the suffering of Palestinian women in the diaspora; exposing the hidden, and portraying the relationship of woman to her forgotten femininity and her body thirsty for sexual relations.
-The small and closed place, in which they were forced to live in inside the camps, usurped their femininity and did not provide them with privacy and lifetime as females.
-These harsh conditions forced the Palestinian women to rebel and not to keep silent, resort to sex and fall victim to prostitution.
+Palestinian women represent an example of male repression, as a result of the 1948 catastrophe and the successive wars and massacres carried out against their people.
+They were displaced from their homeland and lived in humiliation and poverty in the Palestinian refugee camps in Lebanon and the diaspora.
+They suffered from the corruption and discrimination of the state institutions, which dealt with them as refugees; as well as the repression and exploitation of the male leadership in the Palestinian camps.
+They were exposed to sexual abuse and extortion, which resulted in their social deviation from traditional norms in that society.
+Consequently, Palestinian women writers in exile resorted to breaking the taboos surrounding their society by exposing the suffering of Palestinian women in the diaspora; exposing the hidden, and portraying the relationship of woman and her forgotten femininity and desire for sexual relations.
+The small and closed place, in which they were forced to live inside the camps changed how they constructed their femininity as they were denied privacy.
+These harsh conditions forced the Palestinian women to rebel and break their silence by resorting to sex and eventually prostitution as sex became a commodity that they could trade.

-The Palestinian writer Samia Issa, who lives in Dubai, is considered one of the writers who showed interest in the daily life issues of Palestinian women inside the Palestinian refugee camps in the Lebanese diaspora.
-She portrayed detailed fact about the repression of Palestinian women in a daring and shocking manner, by exposing their sexual abuse and blackmail by the supervisors in the camps.
-She also portrayed the daily suffering in the life of the women after the loss of their husbands and children as a result of the Nakba and the different wars.
-Her novel “Haleeb at-Teen” narrates the story of repression and abuse of a Palestinian woman, an immigrant in Denmark, called "Sadika".
-She lived the repercussions of war, defeat, poverty and widowed at a young age.
+The Palestinian writer Samia Issa, who lives in Dubai, is considered one of the writers who showed interest in the daily issues of Palestinian women inside the Palestinian refugee camps in the Lebanese diaspora.
+She portrayed detailed facts about the repression of Palestinian women in a daring and shocking manner, by exposing the sexual abuse they were exposed to at the hands of the supervisors in the camps.
+She also portrayed the daily suffering of the lives of these women after they lost their husbands and children, as a result of the Nakba and the different wars.
+Her novel “Haleeb at-Teen” narrates the story of repression and abuse of a Palestinian woman, an immigrant in Denmark, called “Sadika”.
+She lived through the repercussions of war, defeat, and poverty.
+She was widowed at a young age.
 She lost her martyred husband and was subsequently sexually abused by the supervisors of the Palestinian camp in Lebanon.
-This scandalous shocking novel with its daring sexual and provocative images of political corruption undermines the holiness which tinted the image of Palestinian camps and the prestige of its leaders.
+This scandalous shocking novel with its daring sexual and provocative images of political corruption undermines the holiness, which tinted the image of Palestinian camps and the prestige of its leaders.
 It is a novel of revelation and condemnation.
-It removes the mask on sexual and political taboos; exposes the suffering of Palestinian women inside the camp; and portrays the repression and abuse of her body by the friends of her martyred husband.
-The novel refers from the beginning to the shock that was made by Fatima by revealing the “untold Story”.
-The novel go deep into small delicate details in hidden places, “the women’s bathroom” in the camp, to reveal the deceptiveness and corruption of the leaders in the camp; the neglect of the Palestinian women of her femininity and body; the harsh conditions; the lack of privacy and carelessness of the patriarchal society.
-The woman’s courage in making the invisible visible emerged particularly in the feminist literature, from a perspective different of the perception of men.
+It removes the masks of sexual and political taboos; exposing the suffering of Palestinian women inside the camp; and portrays the repression and abuse of her body by the friends of her martyred husband.
+The novel refers from the beginning to the shock that was made by Fatima by revealing the “untold story”.
+The novel goes deep into small delicate details in hidden places, for example, “the women’s bathroom” in the camp, to reveal the deceit and corruption of the leaders in the camp; the changing constructs of Palestinian’s women’s femininity; the neglect of the Palestinian women; the harsh conditions; the lack of privacy and presence of patriarchal society.
+Women’s courage in making the invisible visible emerged particularly in the feminist literature, which offered a perspective completely different from the one offered by men at that time.
 The American writer Miriam Cook says: “Women’s literature opens a window on to lives that had been led in the shadows and therefore gives a different perspective on society as whole.
-Women’s literature plumbs the depths of tensions and confusions that riddle daily life, and is not content to observe their surface “(Cooke 1996, 83).
+Women’s literature plumbs the depths of tensions and confusions that riddle daily life, and is not content to observe their surface”.